Demven/mithril-proptypes/README.md

 ```

 <h2>MithrilComponent class</h2>
-To simplify usage of such check in each mithril component you can extend from the MithrilComponent class provided by this library:
+To simplify usage of such checks in the every your mithril component you can extend from the MithrilComponent class provided by this library:
 ```js
 import { MithrilComponent, PropTypes } from 'mithril-proptypes';